Weeknotes: datasette-indieauth, datasette-graphql, PyCon Argentina

 The conference was really well organized, with top notch production values.
 They made a pixel-art version of my for the poster!

-The video isn’t available yet, but I’ll link to it when they share it.
+The video isn’t available yet, but I’ll link to it when they share it (UPDATE: the video is here).
 I’m particularly excited about the professionally translated subtitles en Español.

 Since Datasette depends on Python 3.6 these days, I decided to try out f-strings.
 I used flynt to automatically convert all of my usage of